Chocolate Covered Blackberries (An Easy and Delicious Treat)

 Berries dipped in melted chocolate drying on a plate.

 At this point you can sprinkle on some optional toppings such as freshly grated orange zest or flakey sea salt if you want.
 I opted to keep things simple this time and didn’t add any toppings.
+The last step is to refrigerate them for at least 45 minutes to allow the chocolate to harden before serving.

 4 from 20 votes